plone/training/mastering-plone/volto_talk_listview.rst

   Solve the same tasks in classic frontend in chapter :doc:`views_3`

+  .. topic:: Description

+      Create a view that shows a list of content

+  .. contents:: Table of Contents
+    :depth: 1
+    :local:

 To be solved task in this part:

-* Create a view that shows a list of talks to allow a easy overview
+* Create a view that shows a list of talks to allow an easy overview

 In this part you will: